 Advantest reviews goodwill and intangible assets with indefinite lives for impairment annually and whenever events or changes in circumstances indicate the carrying value of an asset may not be recoverable.
-The provisions of the accounting standard for goodwill and other intangibles require that Advantest performs a two-step impairment test on goodwill.
+The provisions of the accounting standard for goodwill and other intangibles allow Advantest to first assess qualitative factors to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
+For our annual goodwill impairment test in the fourth quarter of fiscal 2012, Advantest performed a quantitative test for all of the reporting units.
 In the first step, Advantest compares the fair value of each reporting unit to its carrying value.
 Advantest's reporting units are consistent with the reportable segments identified in Note 20 to the Consolidated Financial Statements.
-Advantest determines the fair value of a reporting unit based on an income approach.
+Advantest determines the fair value of its reporting units based on an income approach.
 Under the income approach, Advantest calculates the fair value of a reporting unit based on the present value of estimated future cash flows.
 If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to that unit, goodwill is not impaired and Advantest is not required to perform further testing.
 If the carrying value of the net assets assigned to the reporting unit exceeds the fair value of the reporting unit, then Advantest must perform the second step of the impairment test in order to determine the implied fair value of the reporting unit's goodwill.
-If the carrying value of a reporting unit's goodwill fair value, then Advantest records an impairment loss equal to the difference.
+If the carrying value of a reporting unit's goodwill exceeds its implied fair value, then Advantest records an impairment loss equal to the difference.